 The public health districts continually conduct a variety of assessments.
-Some examples include seatbelt usage, tobacco policies, school wellness policies, oral health, and community nutrition.
+Some examples include seatbelt usage, tobacco policies, school wellness policies, oral health, and physical activity and nutrition assessments.
 Topics vary from year to year, as some assessments are conducted on a routine basis, while others are conducted only periodically.